Mark-218/WA-sender/README.md

 # WA-sender
 WA-Sender is a powerful and easy-to-use tool that allows users to send messages on WhatsApp without the need to save the recipient's number.
+With WA-Sender, you can generate a link that can be shared with anyone, allowing them to initiate a conversation with you on WhatsApp.
+This makes it a great tool for businesses, marketers, and individuals who want to communicate with their customers, followers, or friends without having to go through the hassle of saving and managing their contacts.